just-yen/bikesharing/README.md

 ![NY Citi Bike Dashboard](https://github.com/just-yen/bikesharing/blob/main/Resources/NYC%20Citi%20Bike%20Dashboard.PNG)

+- 2.3+ million rides for the month of August 2019.
+- 81% of NY Citi Bike users were subscribers.
+65% of the users were confirmed males and 25% were confirmed females.
+- There is a wide range of the age of the users.
+Younger users tend to use the service for longer rides.
+- Top ride starting locations are in the most touristic and busy areas, as we see here in Manhattan.

 Graph 1.0: NY Citi Bike Checkout Time per User

 ![NY Citi Bike Checkout Time Per User](https://github.com/just-yen/bikesharing/blob/main/Resources/Checkout%20time%20by%20User%20Overall.PNG)